garystafford/cd-maturity-model/README.md

-# Continuous Delivery Maturity Model - Gap Analysis Visualization Tool
+# CD Maturity Model - Gap Analysis Visualization Tool

 Gap analysis visualization tool for the '[Continuous Delivery Maturity Model](https://secure.surveymonkey.com/_resources/28183/23008183/bf361750-7418-458f-85a6-6c07333e4986.png)'.
 Based on model from the book, '**Continuous Delivery:** _Reliable Software Releases through Build, Test, and Deployment Automation_', by Jez Humble and David Farley, available on [Amazon](http://www.amazon.com/dp/0321601912).
 Allows the comparison of the six categories of the CD Maturity Model across multiple applications platforms.